Bambuu/intermediate-react/part1/assignments/assignment-1.md

 `npm run part1`

-A browser will appear out of thin air, showing you a "Hello World" page on `localhost:3000`
+A browser will appear out of thin air, showing you a list of superheroes page on `localhost:3000`

-That's it - you're done.
+That means it's working!
+There's an extra assignment in the next file!